GSA/digitalgov.gov/content/events/2018/2018-01-26-us-web-design-standards-monthly-users-call.md

 ---

-In our next monthly users call, [the U.S. Web Design Standards](https://standards.usa.gov/) core team will share what they’re working on in 2018, including:
+Please join us on **January 26 at 1pm ET** for our next monthly users call where [the U.S. Web Design Standards](https://standards.usa.gov/) core team will share what they’re working on in 2018, including:

 - changing our name to more accurately describe what we are and what we do
 - more specific design and implementation guidance